MARKET SNAPSHOT: Dow Industrials Set To Hover At Record As J.P. Morgan, Citi Report

 Dallas Fed President Robert Kaplan will speak on Fed and monetary policy in Mexico City at 9:30 a.m.
 Eastern.

-Oil prices rose modestly, along with gold , while the dollar was mostly flat.
+Oil prices firmed up, along with gold , while the dollar was easing back slightly.

 Read:Saudi Arabia's worst-case oil scenario might surprise you ()